wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 **Wallarm behavior:**

-Wallarm detects API abuse only if the filtering node has version 4.2 or above.
+Wallarm detects and mitigates the security crawlers attacks only if it has the [API Abuse Prevention](about-wallarm/api-abuse-prevention.md) module enabled and properly configured.

-The [API Abuse Prevention](about-wallarm/api-abuse-prevention.md) module uses the complex bot detection model to detect the following security crawlers bot types:
+The **API Abuse Prevention** module uses the complex bot detection model to detect the following security crawlers bot types:

 * [Fingerprinting](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-004_Fingerprinting.html) exploits specific requests which are sent to the application eliciting information in order to profile the application.
 * [Footprinting](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-018_Footprinting.html) is an information gathering with the objective of learning as much as possible about the composition, configuration and security mechanisms of the application.
 * [Vulnerability scanning](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-014_Vulnerability_Scanning) is characterized by service vulnerability search.

-**Remediation:**
+**Additional recommendations:**

-You may follow these recommendations:
+In addition to the protection measures performed by Wallarm, you may follow these recommendations:

 * Get familiar with the [OWASP description for automated threats](https://owasp.org/www-project-automated-threats-to-web-applications/) to web applications.
 * Use SSL certificates.